Facial Reduction for Symmetry Reduced Semidefinite Doubly Nonnegative Programs: Facial reduction for the symmetry reduced program

 At the $k$-th step, we have computed a vector $y$ and a matrix $V^\prime$ that determines the facially reduced formulation at the next step.
-Choosing exposing vectors with maximum possible rank leads to the fewest iterations, see e.g.,~\cite{SWW:17}.
-For completeness, we now show that the number of iterations in the facial reduction algorithm only depends on the choice of $y$ and not on the choice of $V^\prime$. \begin{lemma} The total number of facial reduction steps does not depend on the choice of $V^\prime, V$ in \cref{eq:Vprime}. \end{lemma} \begin{proof} If we replace $V \in \mathbb{R}^{n \times r_{k}}$, with $VS \in \mathbb{R}^{n \times r_{k}}$, for some invertible matrix $S \in \mathbb{R}^{r_{k} \times r_{k}}$, then the same vector $y$ satisfies the new auxiliary system, as $b^{T}y \leq 0$ and
+Choosing exposing vectors with maximum possible rank leads to the fewest iterations, see e.g.,~\cite{SWW:17,MR3845279}.
+For completeness, we now show that the number of iterations in the facial reduction algorithm only depends on the choice of $y$ and not on the choice of $V^\prime$. \begin{lemma} The total number of facial reduction steps does not depend on the choice of $V^\prime$ and $V$ in \cref{eq:Vprime}. \end{lemma} \begin{proof} Assume that $y$ satisfies the auxiliary system \cref{sdp_aux} for the feasible region \cref{sd_sdp}.
+If we replace $V \in \mathbb{R}^{n \times r_{k}}$ in \cref{sd_sdp}, with $VS \in \mathbb{R}^{n \times r_{k}}$, for some invertible matrix $S \in \mathbb{R}^{r_{k} \times r_{k}}$, then the same vector $y$ satisfies the new auxiliary system, as $b^{T}y \leq 0$ and